ThreeMammals/Ocelot/docs/features/authentication.rst

     | Property: ``AuthenticationOptions.AuthenticationProviderKeys``

-In real world of ASP.NET, apps may need to support multiple types of authentication by single Ocelot app instance.
+In the real world of ASP.NET Core, apps may need to support multiple types of authentication by a single Ocelot app instance.
 To register `multiple authentication schemes`_ (`authentication provider keys <https://github.com/search?q=repo%3AThreeMammals%2FOcelot%20AuthenticationProviderKey&type=code>`_) for each appropriate authentication provider, use and develop this abstract configuration of two or more schemes:

 .. code-block:: csharp

-    public void ConfigureServices(IServiceCollection services)
-    {
-        const string DefaultScheme = JwtBearerDefaults.AuthenticationScheme; // Bearer
+    var DefaultScheme = JwtBearerDefaults.AuthenticationScheme; // Bearer
-        services.AddAuthentication()
+    builder.Services
+        .AddAuthentication()
         .AddJwtBearer(DefaultScheme, options => { /* JWT setup */ })
         // AddJwtBearer, AddCookie, AddIdentityServerAuthentication etc.
         .AddMyProvider("MyKey", options => { /* Custom auth setup */ });
-    }

 In this example, the ``MyKey`` and ``Bearer`` schemes represent the keys with which these providers were registered.
-We then map these schemes to a Route in the configuration as shown below.
+We then map these schemes to a route in the configuration as shown below.

 .. code-block:: json